Roksnet/Python-json-adapter-sqla/README.rst

    2) If you are in hurry then you can omit creating ORM classes and use plain SQL instead.
       If you are not using an existing database then you must create the database manually.
-      (If using ORM, database may be initialized automatically.)
+      (If using ORM, database can be initialized automatically, generated from ORM classes.)

 #.
 If you created a new project with cookiecutter and created your own data model then
    it would be nice if you would exclude original MyModel from files view/default.py and tests.py.